halbgut/meteor-altboiler/README.md

   css: Assets.getText('myLoadScript.css')
 })
 ```

+### Caching

+`altboiler` caches the generated files fairly aggressively.
+The file-cache isn't invalidated when you make changes in your client-side code.
+That's a reason why you should avoid running `altboiler` while developing.
+It's only invalidated when the server is restarted. `altboiler` also uses HTTP head-fields to cache client-side.

+### Development

 `altboiler` merges all loaded scripts into a singe `main.js`.
 I have to do that, to insure load order.
 That often poses a problem when debugging.
 You can use the `showLoader` option to turn altboiler off.
 You may use an env-var to set the option on inside your dev environment.